 You are going to want to place the table in an area for maximum impact, for example under a central, eye-catching light fixture, or framed by a window treatment or a handsome fireplace.
 Alternatively, you can create your own impact or focal point if you don’t have one.
 Position a sideboard or serving table to balance the dining table, and use the top for a dramatic display (like you would if you didn’t have a mantle), with lights or candles to each side.
 Other ideas could be an elaborate screen, an ornate mirror, bold picture display, topiaries, potted palms, or other large, leafy plants.

-As befits the most important feature in the dining room, the table should take pride of place; not only with tableware, linen, and accessories to enhance your theme, but because of its own impact.
-If your dining table and chairs are unexceptional or not compatible with your chosen style, transform them using spectacular patterned and colored fabric.
+As befits the most important feature in the dining room, the table should take center stage; not only with tableware, linen, and accessories to enhance your theme, but because of its own impact.
+If your dining table and chairs are unexceptional or not really all that noteworthy, fix them up using spectacular patterned and colored fabric.
 A fabulous floor-length cloth, tailored to flatter the table shape, and chair slipcovers, will alter the whole look of the room.
 If all your chairs require is a simple change of color, lavishly upholstered seat pads will instantly focus attention where you want it.

 Be indulgent with table centerpieces – use fruit, vegetables, flowers, or natural forms.
 These offer lots of dramatic potential.
-Incorporate candles into the scheme – arrange them at different heights for effect.
+Candles are a must for a dramatic dining room!
+Incorporate them with abandon – arrange them at different heights for effect.
 The containers you use should echo your theme.
 Architectural pedestal urns, oversized, sleek, and modern glass vases, carved ethnic bowls, and antique-style metal or rustic clay and wicker, all speak volumes about mood and ambience.